isabella232/offer-decisioning.en/help/starting-offer-decisioning.md

 It allows you to leverage Adobe Experience Platform Real-time Customer Data to create and continuously deliver the best offer and experience to your customers.

-If you have Adobe Campaign Standard, you will also be able to deliver offers via emails using Adobe Camapign Standard capabilities.

 Benefits include:

-* Improved e-mail campaign performance by delivering more personalized offers in your emails,
+* Improved campaign performance by delivering personalized offers to your customers,
 * Improved workflows: instead of creating multiple deliveries or campaigns, marketing teams can improve workflows by creating a single delivery and vary the offers in different parts of the template,
-* Offers creation, mangement and apprroval outside of the Adobe Campaign Standard e-mail campaign workflow,
-* Control over the number of times an offer is shown across e-mail campaigns and customers.
+* Control over the number of times an offer is shown across campaigns and customers.

-## Requirements {#requirements}
+>[!NOTE]
+>

-In order to be able to use Offer Decisioning, you need to:
+>In order to be able to use Offer Decisioning, you need to get access to the Offer Decisioning service.

-* Have your Campaign Standard instance hosted on Azure,
-* Get access to the Offer Decisioning service.
 For more on this, reach out to Adobe Customer Care or visit [Adobe Enterprise Support page](https://helpx.adobe.com/contact/enterprise-support.ec.html).

 ## About offers and offer activities {#offers-offer-activities}